Menopause Gut Health Science Hub: Hormones, Microbiome, Sleep, and Natural Relief

 How the Gut Microbiome Shapes Menopause Symptoms (The Estrobolome)

-This in-depth science article explains how gut bacteria regulate estrogen recycling, inflammation, metabolism, and circadian rhythm — and why microbiome health is central to menopause resilience.
+This in-depth science article explains how gut bacteria, including those studied for Akkermansia muciniphila benefits, regulate estrogen recycling, inflammation, metabolism, and circadian rhythm, and why microbiome health is central to menopause resilience.
+In that context, a metabolic support probiotic is best understood as a complementary microbiome strategy within a broader menopause support framework, not a stand-alone solution.

 Recommended for readers interested in: